agourlay/cornichon/README.md

   }
 ```

-- execute a serie of steps 'n' times concurrently and wait 'maxTime' for completion.
+- execute a series of steps 'n' times concurrently and wait 'maxTime' for completion.

 ```scala
 Concurrently(factor = 3, maxTime = 10 seconds) {